Treatment for Panic Attacks in Halifax

 ● Chest pain combined with a fear of having a heart attack

-● Fears of “going crazy” or losing control of one’s behavior
+● Fears of “going crazy” or losing control of one’s behaviour

 How are panic attacks treated?

-● Learning specific skills to manage and reduce the intensity of a panic attack when it happens (e.g., proper breathing exercises)
+● Learning specific skills to manage and reduce the intensity of a panic attack when it happens (e.g., proper breathing, relaxation, and grounding exercises)

 ● Keeping track of when and where the attacks happen ("out of the blue" is a myth - there really are triggers for panic attacks)